Project Description

 Argentina

 Sergio Bizzio, born in Buenos Aires in 1956, is a narrator, poet, dramatist, scriptwriter and screenwriter.
 Author of a large oeuvre and considered ahead of his time, he has often been hailed as one of Argentina’s best contemporary writers.
 The films based on his books have all won the most prestigious awards at the New York, Cannes and Tokyo festivals.
-Sergio Bizzio won the National Prize 2022 in the category Short Stories/Tales for his work THE CONQUEST, IRIS AND CONSTRUCTION, presented by the Argentinean Ministry of Culture.
-In September 2023, he was on the cover of El País.
+Bizzio won the Municipal Prize 2008-2009 for his novel AIWA and the National Prize 2022 in the category Short Stories/Tales for his work THE CONQUEST, IRIS AND CONSTRUCTION, presented by the Argentinean Ministry of Culture.
+In September 2023, he was on the cover of Babelia (El País).
+Sergio Bizzio was awarded the Konex Merit Diploma for his influence on future generations in Argentina in 2024.

 Sergio Bizzio© Julia Gutiérrez